Arpithaapoojary/Arpithaapoojary/README.md

 ### About Me

-- Currently building full-stack web applications
+- Building full-stack web applications with the MERN stack — from auth and admin dashboards to REST APIs
-- Sharpening my skills in React, Node.js, and MongoDB
+- Shipped projects spanning a blogging platform, a URL shortener with analytics, and an interactive quiz app
-- Also exploring cybersecurity and steganography projects
+- Exploring cybersecurity and steganography on the side
-- Ask me about JavaScript, HTML/CSS, or the MERN stack
+- Comfortable across JavaScript, React, Node.js, Express, and MongoDB

 ---